-In the summer of 2021, the Directorate of Student Experience, Teaching and Learning (SETL) launched the Evaluation Bursary Scheme that aimed to support academic staff in delivering evaluations of learning and teaching activities that aimed to enhance the student experience.
-After a successful first round of funding, the 2022-23 Evaluation Bursary is being opened up to all staff that are delivering interventions that aim to enhance some element of the student lifecycle (access, retention, attainment, and progression).
+The Directorate of Student Experience, Teaching and Learning (SETL) Evaluation Bursary Scheme is open to all staff that are delivering interventions that aim to enhance some element of the student lifecycle (access, retention, attainment, and progression).

 Evaluation Bursary Overview

-In 2022-23 the scheme is open to all staff (academic and professional services) who
+The scheme is open to all staff (academic and professional services) who:

 - are working on implementing an evidenced informed intervention which aims to impact positively on access, retention, attainment, or progression of student outcomes.
 The intervention should also align with Sheffield Hallam University’s or sector strategic drivers (Access and Participation Plans, Awarding Gap, Hallam Values, etc).